Text by CLOT Magazine

 Caroline Sinders is a critical designer, artist, and human rights researcher trained as a photojournalist and photographer.
-For the past years, she has been examining the intersections of artificial intelligence, abuse, and politics in digital conversational spaces.
+She has examined the intersections of artificial intelligence, abuse and politics in digital conversational spaces for years.
 And since 2013, she has been studying online harassment and looking at the harmful and violent corners of the internet.
 From May 15 to June 26, Caroline Sinders presents at Telematic Media Arts Architectures of Violence, an exhibition exploring the intersections of harassment, white supremacy, authoritarian politics, misogyny, and disinformation in digital culture.

 Drawing upon news media, tabloids, television, and journalism, Sinders examines the role of Internet platforms in shaping contemporary discourse: the disruption of journalistic standards and the dissemination of disinformation, the misogynist culture of trolling, the racism of the algorithm, the subversion of democratic institutions, and the promotion of white supremacist ideology and violence.